The Foundation offers the following option for United Church organizations and communities of faith.

-The first is for the funds to be lodged within the Foundation in a balanced fund (has stocks, bonds and a small cash component).
-They then become the assets of the Foundation and we use a detailed agreement (put together cooperatively) to say how and when and who grants are made from the fund.
-In this case, the Foundation’s Board and its investment committee would oversee the funds and the agreement would dictate grants.
+We welcome gifts from United Church organizations that we can lodge within the Foundation in a balanced portfolio (has stocks, fixed income investments, and a small cash component).
+The gifts then become the assets of the Foundation and we use a detailed agreement (put together cooperatively) to say how and when and to whom grants are made from the fund.
+The Foundation’s Board and its investment committee oversees the funds and the agreement would dictate grants.
 You could add to it at any time but would not be able to draw down the balance of the account to an amount below the original capital.
 The benefits here are low volunteer time and expertise are needed on your side of things.
 This works best when some of the capital will be held for ten or more years.
 Examples would include Manse Funds, endowed funds etc. The fee for this service is 1.5% per year.
 Reporting is typically done on an annual basis.
-The 2016 return was 7.04 %, the 5 year rate was 9.3 % (gross of fees).
+The 2019 return was 17.11 %, the 5 year rate was 7.5 % (gross of fees).

-In both cases the fund manager is Fiera Capital.
+The Foundation’s assets are managed by Fiera Capital.
 They use an integrated Environmental, Social and Governance approach to their investing which means that while the funds are not ethical funds, Fiera is careful to choose best in sector companies with regards to environmental impact, social responsibility (for employees and the communities the company works in) and of course companies with good governance practices.
-The balanced funds have always been at least 96% compliant with the Foundation and United Church’s Socially Responsible Investment Policies.
-In fact in 2016 they were at least 98% compliant.
+The Foundation’s investments have always been at least 96% compliant with the Foundation and United Church’s Socially Responsible Investment Policies.
+In fact in 2019 they were at least 98% compliant.
 The rating varies as the holdings in the fund vary.